eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

             .setControlSamResource(samReader, calypsoSam);

     // Performs file reads using the card transaction manager in a secure session.
+    // Close the secure session, free the communication channel at the same time.
     CardTransactionManager cardTransactionManager =
         calypsoExtensionService
             .createCardTransaction(cardReader, calypsoCard, cardSecuritySetting)
+            .prepareOpenSecureSession(WriteAccessLevel.DEBIT)
             .prepareReadRecord(SFI_ENVIRONMENT_AND_HOLDER, RECORD_NUMBER_1)
-            .processOpening(WriteAccessLevel.DEBIT);

-    // Close the secure session, free the communication channel at the same time cardTransactionManager.prepareReleaseCardChannel().processClosing();
+            .prepareCloseSecureSession()
+            .processCommands(true);

     System.out.println(
         "= #### The Secure Session ended successfully, the card is authenticated and the data read are certified.");